Man arrested in Auckland after discharging firearm 'at random'

-A 28 year old man will appear in the Manukau District Court tomorrow afternoon on a raft of charges relating to an early morning incident involving a gun at a Massey house in West Auckland.
+A 28-year-old man is due to appear in court on Tuesday following an incident involving a gun in West Auckland.

-The incident occurred on Cherry Tree Place in the Auckland suburb of Massey at around 2.30am on Easter Monday.
+The incident occurred on Cherry Tree Place, in the Auckland suburb of Massey, around 2.30am on Easter Monday.

-The arrested man appeared in the Waitākere District Court on Monday on a range of charges.
+The man appeared in the Waitākere District Court on Monday on a range of charges.

 "On arrival, a firearm was pointed at police.
 The area was cordoned off and AOS attended the scene," Hassan said.